SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models

 Left: LCBC data collection.
 Right: SOAR's GCBC + SuSIE data collection

 The quality of the collected autonomous data bounds the magnitude of improvement achievable.
 The above side-by-side video depicts a data collection run with LCBC as the instruction following policy compared against the GCBC + SuSIE policy used in SOAR.
 On this slightly out-of-distribution environment, some of the objects present like the purple eggplant and lemon were not seen in the pre-training dataset Bridge V2, and so LCBC is unable to ground language instructions containing these objects, leading to minimal interactions with them.
-In contrast the data collected by GCBC + SuSIE exhibits significantly more meaningful interactions.
-This can be attributed to the high degree of generalizability of the decomposed language-conditioned policy: for the low-level policy generalizing to novel goal images is more robust that generalizing to un-grounded language instructions, and the high-level SuSIE policy generalizes very well thanks to its Internet pre-training.
+In contrast, the data collected by GCBC + SuSIE exhibits significantly more meaningful interactions.
+This can be attributed to the high degree of generalizability of the decomposed language-conditioned policy: the low-level policy generalizing to novel goal images is more robust than generalizing to un-grounded language instructions, and the high-level image-generation generalizes well thanks to its Internet pre-training.

 SOAR-Data